Feeding Tips for Premature Babies: Ensuring Healthy Growth

 • Adding specific nutrients to the milk such as fat, protein or sugars.

 • Mixing your milk with preemie formula.
-This is common if your baby needs more milk than you can currently supply.
+This is common if your baby needs more milk than you can supply.

 Why is an elevated side-lying position important?

-You will not always have to use an elevated side-lying position to feed your baby if they are not on oxygen.
-After your baby has been home for 1-2 weeks and/or has turned their full-term age, you can try to hold your baby in a cradle hold position when feeding.
+You won’t always have to use an elevated side-lying position to feed your baby if they aren’t on oxygen.
+After your baby is home for 1-2 weeks and/or has turned their full-term age, try to hold your baby in a cradle hold position when feeding.

-Ideally, you will transition your baby to a cradle hold position before you need to change the flow of their nipple.
-You can start by doing this one to two times daily and then increase slowly as they are doing well to all of the feeds.
+This is done before you need to change the flow of their nipple.
+You can start with the cradle hold one to two times daily and then increase slowly as they’re doing well during all of the feeds.

 When can my preemie baby nipple or breast feed?